-BATTERY SELECT SWITCHES
+BATTERY SELECT SWITCH

-The Freedom 307 is equipped with four batteries and two select switches.
-The batteries are wired into two banks, each bank consisting of two batteries paralleled together.
-An outboard engine should be connected to each battery select switch.
-Either engine may be started with either battery bank by selecting position "1" or position "2" on the select switches.
-In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously by the engine alternators when the engines are running.
-The "1+2" position should only be selected in emergency situations when neither battery bank alone will start the engines.
-Should this event occur, the switches should be returned to the normal settings after starting the engines.
-The DC accessories on the boat will always be controlled by the starboard switch.
+The 275 is equipped with two batteries and two battery select switches.
+An engine should be connected to each battery select switch.
+Engines may be started with either battery by selecting position "1" or "2" on the switches.
+In normal use, select position "1" on the starboard switch and position "2" on the port switch so both batteries will be charged simultaneously when the engines are running.
+The "1 + 2" position should only be used in emergency situations when neither battery alone will start the engines.
+Should this occur, the switches should be returned to normal setting after starting the engines.
+DC accessories will always be controlled by the starboard switch.